akanksha05/DeepLearning-videoAnalysis/README.md

-# DeepLearning-videoAnalysis
+# DeepLearning-videoAnalysis-screenTimeOfActors
-Application of Deep Learning for analyzing video.
+Application of Deep Learning for analyzing video and calculating screen time of actors